Yukon-Literacy-Coalition/ylc_website_v2/src/_kids-food/2021-09-17-coming-soon.md

 ---
 title: Animal Cracker Snack
 isArchived: false
-description: "If you like crackers (or toast), and you love animals, this snack is for you!
-Join Carrie-Anne as she uses common pantry items and spreads to make animal faces on crackers. *Time: 21:22*"
+description: If you like crackers (or toast), and you love animals, this snack is for you!
+Join Carrie-Anne as she uses common pantry items and spreads to make animal faces on crackers.
 thumbnail: /uploads/screen-shot-2021-09-22-at-8.49.53-am.png
 contentBlocks:
   - contentBlock: